Ugon/kubernetes-spark/README.md

 10. On all minion VMs run `kubeadm join` command that you took note of in step 4.
 This will connect your nodes to K8s mater node and form a cluster.
 You can confirm that nodes joined cluster by running `kubectl get nodes` command.
 After a minute or so all nodes should be have `RUNNING` status.

-Your cluster is not up and running, you can close all your shh connections (apart from master node if you are not configuring it from remote host).
+Your cluster is now up and running, you can close all your shh connections (apart from master node if you are not configuring it from remote host).

 ## Deploying Apache Spark on Kubernetes cluster